This post may contain affiliate links. Please read our disclosure policy.

 Gain confidence in her knowledge and abilities.
 Her fear of failure subsided.
 An “I can do it!” attitude emerged.

-Grow spiritually (Daily opportunities for prayer, biblical based discussions and weekly chapel lessons with peers and teachers helped tremendously with this growth.)
+Grow spiritually (Daily opportunities for prayer, biblically-based discussions and weekly chapel lessons with peers and teachers helped tremendously with this growth.)

 Grow socially and emotionally.
 (She is an introvert by nature.
 She may always be an introvert.
 However, an extra year in an environment that was already familiar to her, gave my daughter another year of opportunities to develop positive interpersonal relationship skills with peers and adults.)

-The main concern I hear from other parents who are undecided about TK is: “I worry he/she will be bored in Kindergarten!”
+The main concern I hear from other parents who are undecided about Transitional Kindergarten (TK) is: “I worry he/she will be bored in Kindergarten!”

 My TK graduate is thriving in Kindergarten and IS NOT BORED!
 Why?